DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-05-12-adding-an-application-details-bar-to-application-pages.md

 - an h1 heading ‘make offer’ instead of ‘make decision’
 - no ‘reject application’ radio button
-- a legend of ‘Do you want to make an offer for this course?’
+- a legend which says ‘Do you want to make an offer for this course?’
 - a ‘yes’ option instead of ‘make offer’
 - a ‘no, change course details and make offer’ option instead of ‘change course details and make offer’